julien-rsbrg/MLAgents_first_steps/README.md

 ![](/resources/1.png)
 ![](/resources/2.png)

-Then run this command in your terminal :
+Then run this command in your terminal:
 ``
 > mlagents-learn.exe --run-id=0
 ``